bassmonkey620/Intro-to-IM/finale_surveillance/audacityAudio/README.md

-This is the audicity project for the audio file used in this project, along with the associated mp4s.
+This is the audio file used in this project, along with those used to build it.